 The book follows Katie, a Somerset girl trying to make it in London.
 She looks around and sees everyone living their best big city life, whereas she struggles to even afford lunch.
 When Katie’s snooty boss fires her, she is forced to move back to her Dads’ farm in Somerset.
 Will she ever make it back to London?

 I read this book in 2 days, it was such a fun read.
-As a Somerset girl myself who has had experience living in London, I have never related more to a character in my life.
-This book reminds you to not trust everyone’s Instagram feed, nothing is ever that perfect and maybe it doesn’t have to be.
+As a Somerset girl myself who has had experience living in London, it wasn’t hard to relate.
+This book reminds you to look beyond everyone’s Instagram feed, nothing is ever that perfect and maybe it doesn’t have to be.

 - THIS IS GOING TO HURT BY ADAM KAY